Looking to make your own DIY windsock craft? This 4th of July windsock is a perfect place to start!

 Now paint the top inch of your can red.
 It took us three coats to make sure the blue didn't show through.

-Grab your star template (from our craft resource library) and cut out the stars with a xacto knife to create a star stencil for your windsock.
+Using the star template, cut out the stars with a xacto knife to create a star stencil for your windsock.

 Now tape your start stencil onto your can to use as a guide.